 First Responders

 There is no consistent data source for tracking suicide deaths or suicide attempts among first responders (therefore a suicide rate is difficult to calculate).
 However, various reports and studies have shown that first responders are more likely to die by suicide than in the line of duty.
 Other studies have shown that suicide ideation and attempts rates for first responders are higher than general population.
-Very few studies examine EMTs (Emergency Medical Technicians) or dispatchers.
+Very few studies examine EMTs (Emergency Medical Technicians) or individuals who serve as dispatchers.

 Specific risk factors for first responders include: